 WBWF provides youth outdoor education experiences that range from camping and land projects to hunting, fishing, and much more in an effort to expose children to the endless opportunities to enjoy Mother Nature.
 Our hope is in some small way we reach some of the next generation so that they will grow into adults who care about the environment and pass on these values to their children.

 In an effort to raise funds to expand our outdoor education efforts, WBWF is developing a series of t-shirts with a wildlife theme to sell to the public.
-The first one in this series is called “WILD ABOUT NATURE” and features a whimsical frog locating his next meal.
-Orders can be placed by visiting this website.
-This is a limited time fundraiser.
-After the online fundraiser ends, you may call our office at 434-476-7038 or email firstname.lastname@example.org to get information on ordering this shirt.
+The first one in this series was called “WILD ABOUT NATURE” and featured a whimsical frog locating his next meal.
+As soon as our next design is ready, we will post information here.
+If you would like to support our youth education efforts, please click here to make a tax-deductible donation.

 Tabitha Burton, Executive Director of the WBWF, teamed up with Angela Townes-Yancey, Executive Director of the Mentor/Role Model Program to bring the Family Fishing Daytrip to over 40 youth and adults on June 6, 2018.
 Naturalist Mike Roberts presented a wildlife program after which the participants were treated to fishing in a nearby pond.
 Many of these children have never fished before, but they left this event equipped for many future fishing trips.
 The WBWF gave each child their own tackle box filled with tackle and a fishing rod.